All Episodes

 It's kind of like, you know, covering fire just to get them shut up, basically.

-And then so now the Democrats are worried about their own skins rather than what Trump is doing, allowing them to move into a different position.
+And then, so now the Democrats are worried about their own skins rather than what Trump is doing, allowing them to move into a different position.

-He's talking about Al Sharpton, but this is something that I'd say sheds some light into the picture, or at least to a degree, because I want us to remember that the Democrats have polarized culture to such an extent that people have ended up disbelieving institutions to a very large extent.
+And I'm going, I want to end with the last one because it's really interesting and he's talking about Al Sharpton but this is something that I'd say sheds some light into the picture or at least to a degree because I want us to remember that the Democrats have polarized culture to such an extent that people have ended up disbelieving institutions to a very large extent and this right now creates the problem and it looks like they're trying to blame

-Whereas I think to a very large extent it's the fault of the Democrats.
+it all on Trump, whereas I think to a very large extent it's the fault of the Democrats.

-But I think that in this case, if I were Trump, I would definitely want to investigate someone like this.
+And here he's talking about someone who wasn't a Democrat, but I think that in this case, if I were Trump, I would definitely want to investigate someone like this.

 I work for the president, but like-minded colleagues and I have vowed to thwart parts of his agenda and his worst inclinations.

-Right, so they're saying that he wrote it anonymously and at some point, Yeah, but at some point he left it.
+Right, so they're saying that he wrote it anonymously and at some point, He's got his name attached to it now.

-He left the administration and he said who he was.
+Yeah, but at some point he left the He left the administration and he said who he was.

-It's another day in Tiny and Y. But if I were Trump and I saw that a member of my administration was writing anonymous articles about wanting to overthrow parts of my agenda, I would want that person at least to be investigated.
+realistic to expect people within a broad administration to have agendas it's another dainty and why but if i were trump and i saw that a member of my administration was uh against it writing anonymous articles about wanting to overthrow parts of my agenda, I would want that person at least to be investigated.

-I'll tell you who they should investigate.
+I'll tell you they should investigate.

 We have the list of who they should investigate.